 Swivel brackets allow speakers to be hung with a wide range of motion.
 Decent sound quality for the price.
 Excellent weather resistance, so they're great to use as patio speakers.
+Utilizes Bluetooth to allow you to play music from anywhere in the house.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.